CircuitChaos/ofdmtvrx/README.md

 ## Preface

 COFDMTV is an interesting ham radio mode, developed by Ahmet Inan and used to send digitally-encoded files (typically images) via any audio channel – typically a FM radio channel.
+[Here's](https://www.aicodix.de/cofdmtv/) a brief description.

 At least one team operating amateur stratospheric balloons (HAST – High Altitude Stratospheric Team) uses this mode instead of traditionally used analogue SSTV to transmit good quality images captured by the balloon floating in the stratosphere.